-Her mission: Add beauty to the world by creating high quality art work accessible to all.
+Her mission: To add beauty to the world by creating high quality art work accessible to all.

 Transcending time, the works of Ducros permeate sensitivity.
-Utilising unpredictable juxtapositions of contemporary elements within a "Beaux Arts" universe, she addresses the child as well as the purity within each of us.
-Her works represent the beauty of the human mystery through a sensual harmony that touches vulnerability.
+Utilizing unpredictable juxtapositions of contemporary elements within a "Beaux Arts" universe, she addresses the child as well as the purity within each of us.
+Her works represent the beauty of human mystery through a sensual harmony that touches vulnerability.

 Convinced that beauty inspires calm and brings peace and healing, she invests in Therapeutic Art and presents her creations where they contribute to the common well-being.